f2xplatform/standart-services/services/README.md

 # Services

 The file "services.ts" includes a description of abstract classes for microservices.
-There are 3 abstract classes from which classes are extended for implementation: t
+There are 3 abstract classes from which classes are extended for implementation:

 -THttpService --- for http request processing services
 -TCronService -- for scheduled services